 Lys Severtson, Chair

-Lys is an Executive and Life Coach.
-She helps people take big goals or problems and convert them into manageable projects.
-Her business helps people live the lives they have always dreamed of living.
+Lys is founder and president of Lysella.com, a Digital Marketing and Sales agency.
 Her involvement in Circulate San Diego is with the intent of helping San Diego be the city it has always wanted to be.
-She has a keen interest in the effects of walkable communities on both physical and mental health.
+She has a keen interest in the effects of transit-oriented, walkable, bikeable communities on the physical and mental health of San Diego's residents.

 Gabe Gutierrez, Vicechair